real2two/real2two/README.md

 ---

+I made a Discord bot called Custom RPG, which now a friend of mine owns.

+Basically, it's a RPG maker on Discord.

+We're making a rewrite for the Discord bot so: https://top.gg/bot/716102473718169680

+If you need any support: https://discord.gg/6meyZ56Vb6

+---

 ~~I've also been working on a hide and seek game called Hidodie, which is still in the works, and most likely going to stay closed source.~~

 ~~Hidodie is currently in public beta.~~